ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/server/Embedded.dotnet.markdown

 RavenDB expects to get the raw binary representation (byte array) of the .pfx certificate through the standard output.
 In this options you can control on your client certificate and to use in a different certificate for your client.

-### Get Document Store
+### Document Store

-After Starting the server you can get the DocumentStore from the Embedded Server and start working with RavenDB.
+After starting the server you can get the DocumentStore from the Embedded Server and start working with RavenDB.
 Getting the DocumentStore from The Embedded Server is pretty easy you only need to call `GetDocumentStore` or `GetDocumentStoreAsync` with the name of the database you like to work with.

 {CODE-TABS}